-LM-12.4.7 Stable deposits for this purpose are the amount of the deposits that are fully insured by a deposit insurance scheme, and where:

-- (a) The depositors have other established relationships with the bank that make deposit withdrawal highly unlikely; or - (b) The deposits are in transactional accounts (e.g. accounts where salaries are automatically deposited).
+- LM-12.4.7 Stable deposits for this purpose are the amount of the deposits that are fully insured10 by a Shari'a-compliant deposit insurance scheme, and where: - (a) The depositors have other established relationships with the bank that make deposit withdrawal highly unlikely; or - (b) The deposits are in transactional accounts (e.g. accounts where salaries are automatically deposited).